tdesposito/Pi-Appliance/README.md

 ## Getting Started

 1. [Download](https://github.com/tdesposito/Pi-Appliance/archive/refs/heads/main.zip) this repo.
 You don't want to clone; this is intended to be a _template_, after all.
-1. Extract the file to wherever you want to work with it.
+    * Extract the file to wherever you want to work with it.
 You'll likely want to extract the top-level folder from the ZIP file into your project directory.
+    * Alternatively, clone this repository then delete your `.git` directory.
+Your call.
 1. Install [Poetry](https://python-poetry.org) is you haven't already.
 1. Run `poetry install` to create and populate the Virtual Environment for the project.
 1. Write your code.
 See **Write Your Appliance Code**, below.
-Write, test, repeat.
+Code, test, repeat.
 1. Use the **Builder** (see below) to configure the appliance and write that configuration to your Pi's SD Card.
 1. Boot the Pi, run `initial-setup`, rejoice in the magic.